finite-element/finite-element-course/doc/source/L3_interpolation.rst

     Imperial students can also `watch this video on Panopto <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=c1e7b2ce-4169-4fd7-a730-ac8f00b06e45>`_

-So far we have just developed an error estimate for the local interpolant on a single triangle.
+So far we have just developed an error estimate for the local interpolator on a single triangle.
 Now we extend this to finite element spaces defined on the whole triangulation.

 .. _Iherr: